-The Research & Data Analyst provides technical support to research, monitoring and evaluation activities for domestic and international programs implemented by CCP, with direction from higher-level R&E staff.
-The Research & Data Analyst assists Research and Evaluation Officers with activities along the continuum of research from conception and design to results interpretation, reporting and dissemination.
-He/She also supports the work of locally based research, monitoring and evaluation staff in CCP country offices, including research consultants and vendors, to implement and monitor research activities.
-Individuals in the Research & Data Analyst position have advanced education and/or training, and knowledge and experience in quantitative and qualitative methods including research designs and statistical analysis using analytical software.
-The Research & Data Analyst will travel internationally to deliver short-term technical assistance (STTA), with direction from higher level R&E staff.
+The Senior Research & Data Analyst (SRDA) provides technical support to research, monitoring and evaluation activities for domestic and international programs implemented by CCP, with direction from higher-level Research & Evaluation Officers (REO).
+The SRDA assists REO with activities along the continuum of research from conception and design to results interpretation, reporting and dissemination.
+S/He also supports the work of research, monitoring and evaluation staff locally-based in CCP country offices, including research consultants and vendors, to implement and monitor research activities.
+Individuals in the SRDA position have advanced education and/or training, and some knowledge and experience in quantitative and qualitative methods including research designs and statistical analysis using analytical software.
+The SRDA will travel internationally to deliver short-term technical assistance, with direction from higher level REO.

 I. Theory, Frameworks & Models

 Demonstrates basic knowledge of SBCC theory and models, and applies it to R&E studies w/direction.

 Conducts literature reviews to support R&E designs, and IRB protocols w/Direction